Bullies are everywhere. They assert their dominance and tear others down to compensate for their own insecurities.

 “I’m sorry we couldn’t have met under better circumstances.
 You seem really cool, I’d love to take you out sometime.”
 Exchange numbers and wish her a good night.

-This doesn’t make you weak, it makes you the stronger man.
-A quality woman doesn’t play into those games or want you to start a fight.
-You’re not a pussy for taking the high road — you’re a mature adult.
+This doesn’t make you weak, it makes you a mature adult.
+And a quality woman doesn’t play into those games or want you to start a fight.

 Remember, don’t let these guys phase you.
 Never let them bring your night down or take their attacks personally.